cloud-gov/cg-site/content/apps/continuous-deployment.md

 Setting up continuous deployment allows you to automatically upload your changes to your desired enivronment.

-The first thing you need to do is setup a "deployer" user in your organization and give it permission to deploy to the desired space:
+The first thing you need to do is ask an admin to setup a "deployer" user in your organization and give it permission to deploy to the desired space:

 ```
 cf create-user ORGNAME_deployer RANDOM-PASSWORD